León, Spain: History

-Roman origins
+Origins as a Roman military encampment

 León was founded in the 1st century BC by the Roman legion Legio VI Victrix, which served under Caesar Augustus during the Cantabrian Wars (29-19 BC), the final stage of the Roman conquest of Hispania.
 In the year 74 AD, the Legio VII Gemina —recruited from the Hispanics by Galba in 69 AD— settled in a permanent military camp that was the origin of the city.
 Its modern name, León, is derived from the city's Latin name Castra Legionis.